marszhhx/Keelworks_ISD_Backend/README.md

 Inside the parent directory run:

-npm run build <br>
 npm start <br>
-This will build the Next.js application and start the Node/Express server in production mode.
+This will build the application and start the Node/Express server in production mode.

 ### Environment varibles